missmatsuko/matsuko.ca/src/data/blog/looking-for-the-best-asl-group-video-chat-app.md

 - Hits the processor pretty hard

 ### Google Meet
 - Unlike Google Hangout, web version shows tile view.
-Can host ?# people.
+Can show 4-5 people (maybe changing to 15? https://www.theverge.com/2020/4/16/21223778/google-meet-gallery-view-calls-gmail-javier-soltero)
 - Ideal for smaller groups

 #### Pros
 - No account required for participants
 - No downloads required
 - Up for 5 participants shown on screen
+- Host needs to stay in hangout?

 #### Cons
 - After 5 participants, tile view will still only show 4 videos + your own video.
 Other layouts show 1 main participant huge and the rest as small videos.